ioccc-src/winner/quick-start.md

 FAQ on "**[installing mkiocccentry](https://github.com/ioccc-src/mkiocccentry/blob/master/FAQ.md#install)**" at the mkiocccentry repo.

-However, an **IMPORTANT NOTE**: if you run the program outside the repo directory (specifying the absolute or relative path to the tool) and you have not installed the tools then you will have to specify the options for the tools that are required like `chkentry(1)`, `txzchk(1)` and `fnamchk(1)`.
+**IMPORTANT NOTE**: if you run the program outside the repo directory (specifying the absolute or relative path to the tool) and you have not installed the tools then you will have to specify the options for the tools that are required like `chkentry(1)`, `txzchk(1)` and `fnamchk(1)`.
 But even if you have installed them but some tools are out of date (in the install path) it will cause problems.
 Additionally, if you do not have the most recent version when submitting a tarball it will be rejected for not having the right versions of the tools.
 This is why you **MUST** make sure you have the most recent version of all the tools and you either run it from the repo directory itself OR you install them (`make install` as via `sudo` or as root).
+We recommend you install the tools but if you wish to run it from the repo directory you may.

 If the `mkiocccentry` tool indicates that there is a problem with your submission, especially if it identifies a [Rule 2](next/rules.html#rule2), or